Shanhavi23/Shanhavi23/README.md

 - 👋 Hi, I’m @Shanhavi23
 - 👀 I’m interested in learning new languages that can help me in my studies.
-- 🌱 I’m currently learning Python.
+- 🌱 I’ve learnt Python, Java and R.
 - 💞️ I’m looking to collaborate on small projects as I am a beginner
 - 📫 How to reach me at shanhavi4431@gmail.com